 Automatic ejection has another advantage.
 If the worker carries the part to the next station, he can put it in the (empty) station right away.
 If he has to unload the part first, then it is either a two hand operation or he has to put the first part down.
 In any case it is more cumbersome.

 Nevertheless, it is also possible to have a manual unloading of the part, although technically it is then no longer a Chaku Chaku line.
 Yet the Chaku Chaku line may include some manual unloading processes too.
 Overall, the automatic unloading is often cheaper than the time the worker needs for manual unloading.
 On the downside, however, the worker may have to unload while holding the next part in the other hand, which can make a cumbersome operation.

 Similarly, there may be even processes that are completely manual, where loading, processing, and unloading is done by hand.
 Again, strictly speaking, this would no longer be Chaku Chaku, but if a few processes of the line are manual it would not be too much of a problem either.

 Starting the Processes

-The processes may start automatically (maybe after a short delay, or when closing an safety cage), or the worker may start them manually.
+The processes may start automatically when closing an safety cage or when a light curtain no longer detects a hand in the machine.
+In these cases the machine has to be robust enough that starting with a missing or not yet completely placed part does not harm the worker, the product, or the machine.
+More commonly, the worker may start the process manually.
 Especially with manual starting of the processes I have sometimes seen the use of a switch designed for swiping rather than pressing to allow faster actuation.